Neubiberg Air Base

 Neubiberg Air Base is a former German Air Force and United States Air Force airfield which was closed in 1991.
 It is located 9 km south of the city of Munich, Germany.

-Today the former base area holds the campus of Bundeswehr University of Munich.
+Today the former base area holds the campus of the University of the Bundeswehr Munich.
 There is also student housing in the area.
 The runways are used as a recreation area and for scientific testing of vehicles.
 Some houses have already been built and there are plans to add parks and housing where the ground is still covered by asphalt.
 The runway crosses over the Munich-Salzburg autobahn.

 World War II

 Neubiberg was originally built in 1933 as a glider field under the name "Flugplatz München Süd" (Munich South Airfield).
 Starting in 1935 and during World War II Neubiberg was an active Luftwaffe air base known as Unterbiberg.
 In 1944 Messerschmitt Me 262 jet fighter-bombers of Jagdverband 44 were stationed there.
 It was bombed by 15th Air Force B-24s on 16 February 1945.
 American armored units captured the base in April 1945.